Scan of a Club Flamingo program provided by JD Doyle at Queer Music Heritage.

 The Rarest of Birds

-Club Flamingo was the rarest of birds in mid-century West Hollywood – a gay bar that operated so openly that it advertised in the Times.
-It was located off the beaten path in a rather dingy area about two miles southeast of the bright lights of gay nightlife on the Sunset Strip.
+Club Flamingo was the rarest of birds in mid-century West Hollywood – a drag bar that operated so openly that it advertised in the Los Angeles Times.

 Newspaper ad for Club Flamingo

-The Flamingo’s ads said it offered “Hollywood’s most unique show” and “continuous entertainment” seven nights a week.
-The performers’ styles were glamorous movie-star look, although a few acts played their gender bending for laughs.
-Shows also included drag king acts, women who performed in male attire, as well as numbers by popular lesbian singers.
+The Flamingo advertised itself as “Hollywood’s most unique show” with “continuous entertainment” seven nights a week.
+The show featured drag performers styled with the glamorous look of screen queens of the golden age.
+Some shows included drag king acts, women who performed in male attire, as well as songs from popular lesbian singers.

-Los Angeles passed an anti-cross-dressing ordinance in the mid-1930s.
-Los Angeles County, which included West Hollywood, did not follow suit, and at least one East Coast Pansy star – Karyl Norman, “the Creole Fashionplate” (aka George Peduzzi) – moved his act to the Sunset Strip where he played to sold-out houses.
+In 1933, East Coast Pansy star Karyl Norman, “the Creole Fashionplate” (aka George Peduzzi) moved his act to Cafe La Boheme on the Strip and played to sold-out houses.

 Purges